Delivering and Maintaining Maryland’s Twelve Core Goals for Homeland Security Preparedness by 2016

 - Increased the number of live traffic management and public safety Closed-Circuit Television (CCTV) cameras available to first responders from 266 in 2009 to more than 1,570 in 2014.

-- Every region in Maryland now has access to a Type 1 bomb squad whose members are trained at the FBI’s national training center.
+- Every region in Maryland now has access to a Type 1 Hazardous Material (HAZMAT) Team and Explosive Ordnance Disposal (EOD) Team/Bomb Squad whose members are trained at the FBI’s national training center.
+Maryland has a total of 15 Type I Hazardous Materials teams and 7 Type I Bomb Squads.

 - Purchased and provided all officers in the five largest State law enforcement agencies with a single, standardized personal preventative equipment (PPE) package.